How to Express Interest in Something in English

 No matter who you are and to whom you talk in a conversation, listening matters a lot.
 Actively listening to someone can build trust, reduce misunderstandings, and improve relationships.

-Moreover, when you listen to somebody attentively, it shows that you are pretty interested in what is being said.
+Moreover, listening to somebody attentively shows that you are pretty interested in what is being said.

 Be a Good Listener